Reethika-sri/codsoft/README.md

 Feel free to contribute to the project by opening issues or creating pull requests.
 Your feedback and improvements are highly appreciated!

 # License:
-This project is licensed under the rockpaperscissor.
+This project is licensed under the CodSoft.
 See the LICENSE.md file for details.